Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 Despite plans to resume domestic air travel on May 25, India has reported its biggest daily jump in coronavirus infection, with 5611 new cases in 24 hours – signalling the coronavirus outbreak is yet to slow down.

-Nearly 124,000 cases of the virus have been reported in the nation, and more than 3700 people have died, with experts predicting that infections will peak in June or July – despite Prime Minister Narendra Modi shutting down the country on March 25.
+Nearly 124,000 cases of the virus have been reported in the nation, and more than 3700 people have died.
+Experts predict that infections will peak in June or July – despite Prime Minister Narendra Modi shutting down the country on March 25.

-State-run care facilities have become overwhelmed with coronavirus patients, with authorities in Mumbai looking to requisition thousands of private hospital beds.
+State-run care facilities have become overwhelmed with coronavirus patients and authorities in Mumbai are looking to requisition thousands of private hospital beds.

-Until beds become free, some virus patients are reportedly sleeping on the streets outside.
+Until beds become free, some virus patients are reportedly sleeping on the streets.

 Despite the crisis in cities, the Indian government has insisted it is keeping the spread under control.
 But there are fears the start of the monsoon next month – and the spread of diseases like dengue fever – will add to the burden.